alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 why on Earth would someone create a language with a name that cannot be searched?
-Especially someone working for Google, which by the way runs the world's biggest _search engine_!
+Especially someone working for Google, which (in case you have not noticed) runs the world's biggest _search engine_!

 People, if you ever create a language, use a distinctive word that can be googled.